-For calculating the turnover thresholds, the revenues of all entities that are linked with an undertaking concerned as defined in Section 7 of the Cartel Act must be attributed, i.e. the turnover of a 25% subsidiary must also be attributed fully.
+For calculating the turnover thresholds, the revenues of all entities that are linked with an undertaking concerned as defined in Section 7 of the Cartel Act (see question 2.1 above) must be attributed, i.e. the turnover of a 25% subsidiary must also be attributed fully.
 Indirect shareholdings only have to be considered if the direct subsidiary (of at least 25%) holds a controlling interest in the indirect subsidiary.
-Revenues of the seller shall be disregarded (unless the seller remains linked with the target undertaking as defined in Section 7 of the Cartel Act).
+Please note that, according to Section 7 of the Cartel Act, undertakings linked via interlocking directorships and operational management/lease agreements must also be considered.
+The revenues of the seller shall be disregarded (unless the seller remains linked with the target undertaking as defined in Section 7 of the Cartel Act).
 Furthermore, specific provisions for the calculation of turnover apply for mergers in the banking, insurance and media sectors.
 As regards "media mergers" (i.e. mergers involving two undertakings that are - or hold a share of at least 25% in - either a media undertaking, a media service, or a media support undertaking), the Cartel Act stipulates that, with regard to the first and second turnover thresholds mentioned above, the turnover of media undertakings and media service undertakings has to be multiplied by 200, whereas the revenues of media support undertakings have to be multiplied by 20.
-The Federal Minister of Justice may - after consultation with the Competition Commission and the Federal Minister of Science, Research and Economy - define by decree further markets where the turnover thresholds shall be subject to a multiplier rule.
+The Federal Minister of Justice may - after consultation with the Competition Commission and the Federal Minister of Science, Research and Economy define by decree further markets where the turnover thresholds shall be subject to a multiplier rule.